Search by keyword or author

 If you include figures that have already been published elsewhere, you must obtain permission from the copyright owner(s) for both the print and online formats.
 Please be aware that some publishers do not grant electronic rights for free, and Chitkara University Publications will not be able to refund any costs incurred to obtain these permissions.
 In such cases, material from other open and free sources should be used.

-Upon acceptance of the article, the authors will receive a copyright transfer form.
-Once the authors’ application has been completed, the article will be processed, and the authors will receive the proofs.
-Authors will be asked to grant copyright of the article to Chitkara University Publications for exclusive publication and dissemination rights.
-This will ensure the maximum possible protection and dissemination of information under copyright laws, and the accepted article will be published under the Creative Commons Attribution License-4.0.
+Upon acceptance of the article, the authors will receive a License to Publish Agreement.
+Once the agreement has been completed by the authors, the article will be processed, and the authors will receive the proofs.
+Authors will be asked to grant Chitkara University Publications the necessary rights to publish and disseminate the article.
+The accepted article will be published under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+For the full terms and conditions of the license, please refer to the Creative Commons Attribution 4.0 International License.

 Publication of colour illustrations is free of charge.